MirrorNetworking/Mirror/README.md

 ## Mirror LTS (Long Term Support)

-If you use Mirror in production, consider Mirror LTS to minimize risks!
+If you use Mirror in production, consider Mirror LTS!
 * **Bug fixes** only.
 * **Consistent API**: update any time, without any breaking features.
 * Lives along side **Unity 2019** LTS.